nomemory/andreinc-site/_posts/2021-03-07-cars-and-police-a-spring-boot-application-streaming-using-kafka-and-ksqldb.md

 }
 ```

-A nice-to-have feature is to implement a ON/OFF switch for our `JOB` - this explains the `toggle()` method.
+A nice-to-have feature is to implement an ON/OFF switch for our `JOB` - this explains the `toggle()` method.

 For example in the above code our methods:
 * `emitPoliceCarEvents()` will be called every 5 seconds (`fixedDelay = 5000`), as long as the application runs;